 Abiotic properties and water column structure

 In situ physico-chemical profiles (Figure S2) measured over the deepest point in the lake (Figure S3) determined the existence of two zones: an upper mixed zone above 5.7 m and a suboxic deep zone below 5.7 m (Figure 1A).
 The separation of the two zones was indicated by a pycnocline and oxycline starting at 5.7 m.
 The pH also decreased with DO, likely due to fermentation products such as acetic, formic and lactic acids that have previously been recorded in the bottom waters (Franzmann et al., 1987b; Gibson et al., 1994).
-The deep zone was not completely anoxic, consistent with previous records (Franzmann et al., 1987b; Gibson et al., 1991).
+The deep zone was not completely anoxic.
 Oxygen may be episodically introduced to bottom waters as a result of currents of cold dense water sinking during surface ice-formation (Ferris et al., 1999).
 In comparison to meromictic lakes such as Ace Lake which have strong pycnoclines and a steep salt gradient in the anoxic zone, Organic Lake is shallow and has relatively weak stratification (Gibson, 1999).
 Samples were collected from the upper mixed (1.7, 4.2 and 5.7 m) and deep (6.5 m and 6.7 m) zones.

 All nutrients, except for nitrate and nitrite reached maximum concentrations at 6.5 m (Table 1) suggestive of a layer of high biological activity above the lake bottom.
 Consistent with this, cell and VLP counts were highest at 6.5 m.
 However, turbidity was lowest at this depth demonstrating turbidity was not principally determined by cell density (Figure 1B).
-Microscopy images did not show a shift in cell morphology that could account for the large drop in turbidity (*Figure S4), which suggests particulate matter primarily contributed to turbidity readings.
-The low turbidity and peak in cell counts and nutrients in the microaerophilic zone at 6.5 m may be caused by an active microbial community degrading particulate matter.
-This inference is supported by the report of high concentrations of dissolved short chain fatty acids (SCFA) and free amino acids in the deep zone (Gibson et al., 1994) as these nutrients are indicative of the breakdown of high molecular weight carbohydrates, lipids and proteins.
+Microscopy images did not show a shift in cell morphology that could account for the large drop in turbidity (Figure S4), which suggests particulate matter primarily contributed to turbidity readings.
+The low turbidity and peak in cell counts and nutrients in the oxycline at 6.5 m may be caused by an active microbial community degrading particulate matter.
+This inference is supported by the report of high concentrations of dissolved organic acids and free amino acids in the deep zone (Gibson et al., 1994) as these nutrients are indicative of the breakdown of high molecular weight carbohydrates, lipids and proteins.
 Furthermore, the C:N and C:P ratios throughout the lake were high compared to the Redfield ratio (Redfield et al., 1963) except at 6.5 m indicating this was the only depth where dissolved N and P were not relatively limited (Table 1).
 PCA analysis of physico-chemical parameters showed all samples, except the 6.5 m sample, separated with depth along the PC1 axis (Figure S5).
 Accordingly, turbidity, TS and cell density were the strongest explanatory variables for the separation of the 6.5 m sample from the other deep sample, indicating that increased activity at 6.5 m was related to breakdown of particulate matter and sulfur chemistry.

 Overall microbial diversity

-SSU genes (3 959 reads) that were retrieved from the metagenome data (Table S3) grouped into 983 OTUs.
+SSU genes (3 959 reads) that were retrieved from the metagenome data grouped into 983 OTUs.
 OTUs for Bacteria comprised 76.2%, Eucarya 16.3% and 7.5% of SSU sequences could not be classified.
 Only 2 reads, assigned to a deep sea hydrothermal clade of Halobacteriales (Table S4) indicating Archaea were rare in Organic Lake.
 Microbial diversity was low, consisting of 15 bacterial phyla and 6 eucaryal superkingdom divisions.
 Of these, only 7 bacterial phyla and 4 eucaryal phyla were predominant. (*diversity indices)